Current as of September 2023 | Download print version (in PDF)

 Societies are similar in character to trusts, although there are a few essential differences, including that a minimum of seven members are required to form a society.
-The members must register the society with the relevant state Registrar of Societies in order to be eligible for tax-exempt status.
+The members must register the society with the relevant state Registrar of Societies to be eligible for tax-exempt status.
 A registration application includes the society's memorandum of association and rules and regulations.
 In general, Indian citizens serve as members of the managing committee or governing council of societies, although there is no prohibition in the Societies Registration Act against non-natural (legal) persons or foreigners serving in this capacity.

 - Charitable societies;

 - Societies established for the promotion of science, literature, education, or the fine arts; and

 - Public art museums and galleries, and certain other types of museums.

 The governance of societies also differs from that of trusts: Societies are usually managed by a governing council or managing committee which is periodically elected by a general body of members, whereas trusts are governed by their trustees.

 Both individuals and institutions may be members of a society.
 The managing committee, which is usually elected by the membership, governs the day-to-day affairs of the society.
 Members of the general body of the society have voting rights and can demand the submission of accounts and the annual report of the society for inspection.
 Members of the managing committee may hold office for such period of time as may be specified in the bylaws of the society.